Delmar Divide: History of segregation in St. Louis

-In 1916, during the Jim Crow Era, St. Louis passed a residential segregation ordinance.
-This ordinance stated that if 75% of the residents of a neighborhood were of a certain race, no one from a different race was allowed to move into the neighborhood.
-This ordinance did not stand as it was challenged in court by the NAACP.
+The history of segregation in St. Louis is deeply rooted in systemic practices and policies that reinforced racial divisions.
+In 1916, during the Jim Crow Era, St. Louis passed a residential segregation ordinance designed to maintain racial homogeneity in neighborhoods.
+This ordinance stated that if 75% of the residents in a neighborhood were of a particular race, no individual from a different race could move into the area.
+Although this law was challenged and overturned by the NAACP in court, its legacy continues through other discriminatory practices.